-For the leak tests specified in Table 1, tank air tests, compressed air fillet weld tests, vacuum box tests in accordance with 4.4.4 to 4.4.6, or their combination, will be acceptable.
+For the leak tests specified in Table 4.1-1, tank air tests, compressed air fillet weld tests, vacuum box tests in accordance with 4.4.4 to 4.4.6, or their combination, will be acceptable.
 Hydrostatic or hydropneumatic tests may also be accepted as leak tests provided that 4.5, 4.6 and 4.7 are complied with.
-Hose tests will also be acceptable for such locations as specified in Table 1, Footnote 9, in accordance with 4.4.3.
+Hose tests will also be acceptable for such locations as specified in Table 4.1-1, Footnote 9, in accordance with 4.4.3.

-A joint air test may be carried out in the block stage provided all work on the block that may affect the tightness of the joint is completed before the test.
-Refer also to 4.5.1 for the application of final coating and 4.6 for safe access to the joint and their summary in Table 3.
+Air tests of joints may be carried out in the block stage provided that all work on the block that may affect the tightness of a joint is completed before the test.
+Refer also to 4.5.1 for the application of final coatings and 4.6 for the safe access to joints and the summary in Table 4.1-3.

-4.4 Details of tests.
+4.4 Tests methods.